developer1588/mini-myos/README.md

       Data:         JSON.stringify(event),
     });

-Each event has the form:
+Each event may have the form:

     {
       "agentId": "unique-agent-id",